TABLE OF CONTENTS

-- 81% of restaurant revenue in the U.S is through debit and credit cards.
+- 81% of US restaurant revenue is from debit and credit cards

 Restaurant transaction fees can average between 2 to 4.5% per transaction.
 If a restaurant averages $30,000 per month in revenue, gross profit after wages will average $10,500.
 Financial transaction fees will average $600-$1,350.